-ObamaCare open enrollment ended March 31, 2014.
-If you missed ObamaCare’s open enrollment period for 2014 you won’t be able to sign up until November 15th, 2014 (start of open enrollment 2015).
+ObamaCare open enrollment starts November 15, 2014 and ends February 15, 2015.
+During the open enrollment period you can enroll, switch plans, and get subsidies.
 Open enrollment is the only time of year you can get a major medical plan that count as minimum essential coverage in the individual and family market without qualifying for a special enrollment period.
 This is true both inside and outside the health insurance marketplace.

 • The only way to get subsided insurance is by enrolling in the health insurance marketplace.

-• If you missed the deadline to sign up for health insurance you may still have options.
+• If you miss the deadline to sign up for health insurance you may still have options.

 There are many different types of health insurance that count as minimum essential coverage and each has it’s own unique enrollment period.
 Let’s take a look at the open enrollment periods for ObamaCare’s health insurance marketplace, Medicare, Medicaid and CHIP, job based coverage and off-marketplace private insurance plans.

 ObamaCare’s open enrollment period is an annual period of time when you can enroll in a plan inside or Outside The Marketplace, switch plans, get cost assistance, and apply for Medicaid through the marketplace.